2-3 Jul 2015 Nice (France)

 SPECIAL ISSUES OF JOURNALS

-A selection of high-quality papers, presented at the conference, will be published in Special Issues/Special Sections of the following journals: Gestion 2000, Journal of Strategic Marketing, Management International, Finance Research Letters (to be confimed)
+A selection of high-quality papers, presented at the conference, will be published in Special Issues/Special Sections of the following journals: Gestion 2000, International Journal of Entrepreneurship and Small Business, Journal of Strategic Marketing, and Management International.

 Authors of high-quality research papers, presented at the conference, are also encouraged to submit their papers to regular issues of the supporting journals.
 We express our sincere thanks to the journal editors for the trust they place in our upcoming conference.